skfairchild/MathData-Winter22-23/README.md

 - Office hours: Tuesdays and Wednesdays after class, and by email.

 Grading scheme (subject to change pending class composition):
-- Homework (40%): assigned every other week, proofs and examples
+- Homework: assigned every other week, proofs and examples
-- Project (20%): Due 18.01 in class: Pick a data science topic and learn about the math behind it.
+- Project: Due 18.01 in class: Pick a data science topic and learn about the math behind it.
 Must include 1 proof and 1 example (~2 pages)
-- Exam (40%): Feburary 1?, written theory exam covering entire course, mainly computations and examples
+- Exam?: ??, written theory exam covering entire course, mainly computations and examples

 ---
 ## Course Schedule